samhill303/doppl-gradle/README.md

         include '**/BuildConfig.*'
     }

-    //Applies to 'dopplTest', which creates a list of tests to run based on path
+    //Applies to 'dopplTest' task, which creates a list of tests to run based on path
     //By default, the pattern is 'include "**/*Test.java"', but can be customized. testIdentifier {
         include "**/*Test.java"
-        exclude "**/OneTest.java" //A file matches that we don't want exclude "**/Abstract**.java"
+        exclude "**/OneTest.java" //A file matches that we don't want exclude "**/Abstract**.java" //If we prefix your abstract classes with 'Abstract', exclude them }
-    }

     //The cocoapod framework definitions have some specific config options available.
 All have